 When contacting Campus Safety and Security, please try to provide a complete and accurate description of the individuals or vehicles involved, and the specific location of the incident.
 If you leave your name and number, every attempt will be made to inform you of outcome.
 Calls of this nature will be given the highest possible priority.

 Any problem that occurs when notifying Campus Safety and Security, or in response to a call, should be brought to the attention of the Director of Campus Safety and Security as soon as possible.

 The federal “Student Right to Know and Campus Security Act” mandates that statistics on campus crime be compiled and made available to students and other interested parties.
 Prompt reporting of criminal activity allows for correct and up-to-date reporting to the entire community, and assists in instituting preventative measures.

 The Office of Campus Safety and Security is not automatically informed of information reported to the city police, so a separate notification is important.
 While the Campus Safety and Security staff will gladly assist in reporting alleged incidents to the police, they cannot always do so without the student’s authorization.

-Any criminal activity on campus can also be reported to the Campus Safety and Security booth (24 hours), the Director of Campus Safety and Security and the Dean of Students.
+Any criminal activity on campus can also be reported to the Campus Safety and Security booth (24 hours), the Director of Campus Safety and Security and the Vice President for Student Affairs.